mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 from generous land grants to refugee–relocation projects, but so far nothing has worked well enough to make a difference.
-The current idea is to see if genetically engineered humans could be seeded on Nexine, making use of the oceans that make up 99% of the world’s surface.
+The current idea is to see if genetically engineered humans could be seeded on Nexine, making use of the oceans that make up 99% of the world's surface.

 As yet the project consists of little more than a few scientific